On the Convergence of the Self-Consistent Field Iteration in Kohn-Sham Density Functional Theory: Local Convergence of the SCF Iteration

 In this section, we establish local convergence of the SCF iteration by exposing the relationship between two consecutive iterates in terms of their distances to a particular solution of \eqref{eq:KS}.
 The results are called local analysis since it relies on the Taylor expansion in a small neighborhood of that optimal solution.

 \begin{lemma} Suppose that Conditions \ref{cond:exc} holds.
-Let $X^*$ be a solution to the KS equation \eqref{eq:KS} whose $H(X^*)$ satisfies Condition \ref{cond:UWP}, $X\in\mathcal{O}^{n\times k}$ be in a sufficiently small neighborhood of $X^*$, and $Y$ be the SCF iterate obtained from $X$.
+Let $X^*$ be a solution to the KS equation \eqref{eq:KS} whose $H(X^*)$ satisfies Condition \ref{cond:UWP}, $X\in\mathcal{O}^{n\times k}$ be in a sufficiently small neighborhood of $X^*$, and $Y$ be a solution obtained from running one SCF iteration with $X$ as the starting point.
 Then $\dpt(X^*,Y)$ is of the same order of $\dpt(X^*,X)$, namely

 \end{lemma} \begin{proof} Using the continuity of $H(X)$, the fact that $X$ is in a sufficiently small neighborhood of $X^*$ and Lemma \ref{lm:sensitivity}, we obtain

 which proves \eqref{eq:equiv-d}. \end{proof}